 Please enjoy browsing the photos of wool and projects on our samplers page.
 Happy knitting!

-Far less common than they use to be, most of our flock is made up of this dependable local breed which perfectly suits our need for hardy sheep which do well on our windswept coastal pastures.
+Far less common than they used to be, of our flock is made up largely of this dependable local breed which perfectly suits our need for hardy sheep which do well on our windswept coastal pastures.

 As hardy as their appellation would suggest, they excel at grazing our diverse scrub, where they can be hard to spot under the blackthorn and gorse.
 Their dark fleeces bleach at the tips over the summer to average a rich Chocolate Black wool.